AnthonyCHigney/home/_posts/2024-12-05-Trust-Pub-Bias.md

 The authors and others have argued that this shows if effects are heterogeneous, and researchers have a good idea of the effect size ex-ante, and therefore efficiently select sample size to all have, for example, 80% power, there will be a correlation between the errors and the effects.
 This is true, but would mean all the studies are estimating effects that are not only known to be different, but we know *how* they are different.
 We can rank the effects.
 Should they be doing that?
 No!
 In general, in a (random effects) meta-analysis we assume each study is estimating a different effect and estimate the average of the effects, but the differences are assumed to be *random*, drawn from a *common* underlying distribution.

 When this is not the case, they are not [i.i.d](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables), nor [exchangeable](https://www.uv.es/~bernardo/Exchangeability.pdf).
 What that means is any inference we do from this model will be off.
 This is important because when we test for publication bias we are not just describing the data, we are doing inference.
 We are trying to say something about the underlying population, not just the sample we have.
+It's important to think about why you are doing meta-analysis in the first place.
+More than likely, you want to say something about what a new effect, a new draw from the underlying disrtibution, would be.
+How good would this treatment be if we did it again?
+With the models we use in meta-analysis this is only really possible if you can meet at least the assumption of exchangeability.
+The same goes for any inference about the extent of publication bias.